St. Vincent's C.B.S.

-St Vincent's C.B.S. is an independent Catholic Voluntary Secondary School in Glasnevin, Dublin, Ireland.
+St Vincent's Secondary School, or St Vincent's CBS, is an independent Catholic Voluntary Secondary School in Glasnevin, Dublin, Ireland.
 It operates as a registered charity under the trusteeship of the Edmund Rice Schools Trust.
 As of 2017, St Vincent's CBS secondary school had an enrollment of 375 boys.

 History

 The school was founded in 1856, when the Society of St Vincent de Paul purchased a building in Mountbrown, Kilmainham.

 Within a year, this building proved to be too small and land was purchased at the junction of Finglas Road and Botanic Road in Glasnevin.
 A building was erected on the site of what later became the Dalcassian Downs residential development.
 This school opened in 1860 and had residential accommodation for 150 boy boarders, teaching facilities, and a farm which supplied milk and vegetables.

 Initially run by the Congregation of the Holy Ghost (Spiritans), in 1863 the Congregation of Christian Brothers took over.
 Day boys were enrolled from January 1927, and a new primary school building was opened in 1939.

 At the centenary in 1956, there were still 140 boarders and the farm was still in operation.

 The secondary school continued to operate in the old building until new buildings were opened in 1964.
 Boarding continued until 1973 when the school became entirely a day school.
 A swimming pool was built in 1968 and a sports hall in 1976.
 (The pool closed in late 2009, due to "lack of funds needed for repairs").

 The main school frontage is now on Finglas Road in Glasnevin, Dublin 11, opposite Glasnevin cemetery.
 Behind the secondary school, and between it and the playing fields, is St Vincent's primary school.

 The former principal of St. Vincent's secondary school, John Horan, served as president of the GAA from 2018 to 2021.